PrajwalSR/portfolio/README.md

 ---

+## 🙌 Want to Use This Template?

+You're welcome to **customize it freely** for personal or educational use!

+Please note:
+- This repository is **read-only** and is intended as a template only.
+- **Pull requests and issues are disabled**.

+🛑 **Important Note**
+- You are not permitted to reuse any personal content from this website — including text, project descriptions, images, and resume details.
+- Only the source code (layout, styling, and structure) is offered under the template license.

+---

 ## 💻 How to Clone and Run Locally

 To clone this repository and run the website on your local machine: